 About the film…

-Sachin is shown to be a young bully who makes pit traps and releases the air from the tires of neighbor’s cars.
+Sachin is shown to be a young bully who made pit traps and releases the air from neighbour’s car tires.
 Sachin is said to have broken a lot of windows while he played with his friends.
 The first cricket bat was gifted to him by his sister after she came back from a trip to Kashmir.
 The cricket as a game grounded Sachin and made him a better person.
 There were many peak points as well as low points in Sachin 24-year-old journey in the Indian cricket team.
 The low points were also shown in the film.
 The best part about it was that the film enhanced on how he overcame all the obstacles.
 Like,

 Facing one of the best spin bowlers from the Australian cricket team, Shane Warne, with whom he eventually became good friends with.